Orsso/orlando-toolkit/docs/plugin_developpement_guide.md

 # Orlando Toolkit — Plugin Development Guide (Concise)

-This document lists all plugin integration points and how to use them — precise, practical, and free of fluff.
+This document lists all plugin integration points and how to use them.

 Contents
 - Plugin Layout